 I imagined that once I left, a weight would lift and all would be well.
 Sadly it didn’t work like that, and for a long time I sat in a prison cell even though the door was wide open.

 My path to recovery was long, and slow, and anything but easy.
 For a long time, I couldn’t see the light at the end of the tunnel but I had little choice but to put one foot in front of the other.

-Nearly four years later, finally, life is much better.
+Nearly four years later at the time of writing this, finally, life is much better.

 Coming back to life

 There are two things which made my recovery possible, and they are not what I expected.

 The first was rebuilding my belief in myself.
 Starting my own business certainly did that.